On 14 March, 1997, Father Ted had his finest hour. But it didn’t happen in Father Ted – it happened in reality.

 Ted and Dougal wear sparkly golden jackets, complete with gold stars on the fronts of their collars.
 Theses costumes were previously worn only in the brief end credits scene in “A Song for Europe”, and we can infer that they wore them while performing in the actual Eurovision Song Contest off-screen.
 The audience can’t be expected to recall this little moment, though, so the effect is less to evoke that particular failure than a vague sense of their earlier glamour.

 Dermot Morgan may have been immortalised for a sitcom role, but he was a performer first and an actor second.
-He began his career playing satirical creations such as Father Trendy on The Live Mike and Kenny Live, usually speaking directly to the camera, always visibly enjoying the audience’s attentions and reactions.
+He began his career playing satirical creations such as Father Trendy on shows like The Live Mike and Kenny Live, usually speaking directly to the camera, always visibly enjoying the audience’s attentions and reactions.
 There’s an alertness and immediacy about his work that carries over to his later stand-up comedy, his live radio series Scrap Saturday, and his occasional forays into novelty music.
 By all accounts, Morgan had a tremendous time working on Ted, but it’s clear that a tightly scripted traditional multi-camera sitcom was never going to be a perfect match for his sensibilities.
 He was much more at home between scenes, where he often joked around with the studio audience, keeping them amused until the next take was ready go.
 While recording, Morgan even flubbed lines or broke character deliberately; one outtake included in the “Small, Far Away” documentary has him shouting “I want you!” and jumping O’Hanlon during a bedroom scene, to uproarious laughter.
 (Before his death, he had already announced his intention to leave Ted behind in favour of other, self-written projects – the footballer flat-share sitcom Re-United and the religious sports comedy film Miracle of the Magyars.
 One imagines he might have found ways to satisfy his love for audience interaction on productions he controlled more fully.)

 In the Comic Relief telethon, for the first time, we see Morgan-as-performer and Morgan-as-actor become one.
 He gets to interact with the audience the way he’s always liked to, while still playing Ted.
 Morgan quickly settles into this new role, becoming noticeably more relaxed once seated behind the newsdesk.
 O’Hanlon doesn’t have Morgan’s gift for public speaking and audience rapport – Morgan never managed to get him involved in the behind-the-scenes banter while recording the series – but the younger actor conducts himself capably here, never straying far from the Dougal we know.